 When the candlesticks break above the Upper Band (especially in a bearish market), the market is overbought.
 Conversely, it is overbought and set for a reversal when its breaks below the Lower Band.

-4. The Ultimate Bollinger Bands Trading Strategy
+4. The Ultimate Bollinger Bands Strategy

 When introducing the indicator, John Bollinger never advised any trader to use it as a standalone trading plan.